 Education verifications are another aspect of the pre-employment background check.
-In the first blog post in our series, What You Need for a Criminal Record Check, we shared what information needs to be provided to either a third-party background screening provider or an internal HR team to run a criminal record check.
-All the components of an employment background check help organizations get a better overall picture of their candidates to give them the insight they need to make an informed hiring decision.
+In our earlier blog post, Criminal Record Checks 101: What Job Candidates Need to Know, we shared the information which a third-party background screening provider or internal HR team needs to run a comprehensive criminal record check.
+All the components of an employment background check help organizations get a better picture of their candidates and provide the insight needed to make an informed hiring decision.

-As a part of pre-employment background checks, education verifications confirm the type of degree, honors received and date of completion directly with the school registrar.
-Professional background screening companies maintain a database of legitimate educational institutions as well as known diploma mills to immediately identify them during the education verification process.
+As a part of pre-employment background checks, education verifications confirm the type of degree, honors received, and date of completion directly with the school registrar.
+Professional background screening companies maintain a database of legitimate educational institutions as well as known diploma mills in order to quickly identify them during a candidate’s education verification process.
 This moves the hiring process along more quickly and also provides certainty that the company conducting the verification is obeying all background screening regulations.

-Via background screening providers, employers are able to verify professional licenses and certifications to make sure that a candidate has the license or certification they claim to have.
-There are thousands of licenses that can be verified including, but not limited to licensing and certification for medical doctors (MD or DO), registered nurses (RN), licensed practical nurse (LPN), certified public accountant (CPA) and lawyers (JD), as well as for stockbrokers, teachers, engineers, pilots and other exam-certified professionals.
+Via background screening providers, employers are able to verify professional licenses and certifications to make sure that a candidate has the accreditation they claim to have.
+There are thousands of licenses that can be verified, including, but not limited to, licensing and certification for medical doctors (MD or DO), registered nurses (RN), licensed practical nurse (LPN), certified public accountant (CPA) and lawyers (JD), as well as for stockbrokers, teachers, engineers, pilots, and other exam-certified professionals.

 What is a Diploma Mill?

-One way that some applicants try to pad their resume is by using “fake” universities or diploma mills on their resumes.
-Diploma mills are organizations that claim to be a higher education institution but which offer illegitimate academic degrees and diplomas for a fee.
-These degrees may claim to give credit for relevant life experience, evaluate work history and require submission of a thesis or dissertation for evaluation to give an appearance of authenticity.
+One way some applicants try to pad their resume is by using illegitimate universities, or “diploma mills,” on their resumes.
+Diploma mills are organizations that claim to be an institution of higher education and grant invalid academic degrees and diplomas for a fee.
+These degrees may claim to give credit for relevant life experience, evaluate work history, and require submission of a thesis or dissertation for evaluation to give an appearance of authenticity.
 Most diploma mills have very convincing websites and will provide their “students” with official-looking degrees and transcripts.

 While diploma mills can be found all over the world, the US has a very high number of occurrences, with the UK coming in a close second.
 In the United States, universities and colleges are accredited by the Department of Education.
 If a college does not have the government accreditation, they could be considered a diploma mill.
 These types of colleges have excessive costs and usually do not offer any financial assistance to their students.
 A background screening provider like Sterling provides a robust database of accredited colleges and universities to simplify verification.

-What Do I Need to Supply for an Education Verification?
+What Do Candidates Supply for an Education Verification?

-The information that is needed for an education verification will vary on a company’s needs.
+The information needed for an education verification will vary depending on a company’s needs.
 Depending on the role they are hiring for, some companies will require more detail about educational background and certifications for their pre-employment background check.
-In addition to the information provided for a criminal record check such as full name, social security number, birthday, any known aliases, current and past addresses and driver’s license number, you may also be asked to provide the following information for an education verification:
+In addition to the information provided for a criminal record check such as full name, social security number, birthday, any known aliases, current and past addresses, and driver’s license number, candidates may also be asked to provide the following information for an education verification:

-- Name and address of the last school attended
+- Name and address of last school attended

-- Name and address of Colleges/Universities attended as well as dates and degree name
+- Name and address of colleges/universities attended, dates, and degree name

-- List of certifications and licensing which are specific to a particular position
+- List of certifications and licenses specific to a particular position

-It is important to be informed about the process and what information you need to provide for the background check.
-Remember to read the consent form carefully before you sign it.
-Providing the correct information at the time of consent will help to speed up the background check process.
-Items that you will be asked for to complete a background check include:
+It is important to be informed about the process and what information is needed for the background check.
+Candidates should read the consent form carefully before signing it.
+Providing the correct information at the time of consent will help speed up the background check process.

-As you can see, background screening isn’t just running a criminal background check.
-Understanding what information you need to be prepared for the background check will help the turnaround time and put you a step ahead of other candidates.
-For other questions about the process, check out our FAQs at the Sterling’ website.
+Background screening extends far beyond running a criminal record check.
+Understanding what information to have prepared for the background check will help the turnaround time and put candidates a step ahead of others.
+For further questions about the process, check out our FAQs on the Sterling website.